korpling/graphANNIS/docs/src/data-model/annotation-graph.md

 ## References

-## Corpus structure

-[^cormen]: T. H. Cormen, C. E. Leiserson, R. L. Rivest, und C. Stein, Introduction to Algorithms, 3.
-Aufl.
+[^cormen]: T. H. Cormen, C. E. Leiserson, R. L. Rivest, and C. Stein, Introduction to Algorithms, 3rd ed.
 The MIT Press, 2009.

 [^qname]: This is a fully qualified representation of the label name which includes the reserved namespace `annis`.